-The course is comprised of 5 full days of teaching, usually delivered one or two days a week over a 5 week period.
+The course is comprised of 5 full days of teaching, usually delivered one day every week over a 5 week period.

 This module is worth 15 credits therefore suggestive of 150 hours of study in total, made of the aforementioned class attendance, combined with completion of assessments, reading and other study.